Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-According to The *New Hacker's Dictionary* (Cambridge, Mass.: MIT Press, 1996), there are four common styles of indentation and brace placement:
+A: According to The *New Hacker's Dictionary* (Cambridge, Mass.: MIT Press, 1996), there are four common styles of indentation and brace placement:

 <!-- START: unordered-list -->
 <ul>